-Analysis | Americans are uniting behind Russia sanctions, even if it increases prices
+Analysis | A shift in Americans’ willingness to pay more for Russia sanctions

 The NPR/PBS/Marist poll included a follow-up question asking whether people who supported sanctions “support or oppose the economic sanctions placed on Russia if it results in higher energy prices in the United States.”

-That survey found 69 percent of U.S. adults supporting sanctions even if it results in higher energy prices, significantly higher than 51 percent in the Post-ABC poll last week.
+That survey found 69 percent of U.S. adults supporting sanctions even if they result in higher energy prices, significantly higher than 51 percent in the Post-ABC poll last week.
 The two polls used nearly identical language in this follow-up question, giving confidence that this reflects a real shift in opinion.

 Willingness to incur higher energy costs crosses party lines, with 80 percent of Democrats, 74 percent of independents and 58 percent of Republicans saying they support sanctions even if they cause higher prices.
 In the Post-ABC poll last week, fewer than half of Republicans (44 percent) and just about half of independents (51 percent) supported sanctions if it meant higher energy costs.
 Only among Democrats did a clear majority support sanctions if they entailed costs to the U.S. (62 percent).